cailinpitt/AwareOSU/README.md

 Currently, victim names aren't included in the digest.
 Even though this is publically accessible information, I'm not sure how comfortable people would feel with names being emailed to the 400+ AwareOSU users.

 # What does the shell script do?
-My Pi has been having problems staying connected to an ethernet connection.
+My Pi sometimes runs into an issue where it has trouble staying connected to the Internet while using an ethernet connection.
 It will say that it has a connection, but in actuality I cannot access the internet.
 This seems to be a semi-common problem among Pis, and this also causes problems for AwareOSU since it can't access the internet if there isn't a connection.
 This script resets the ethernet connection every morning one minute before AwareOSU is scheduled to run, ensuring that the Pi has a valid, working internet connection.

 # Goals
 1. Develop Android App (no current plans for iPhone because it's $100/year to be an iOS developer, poor college student problems)